Frequently Asked Questions

 What is unique about HUM?

-At HUM, we have the ability to draw on individual and collaborative expertise to provide tailored, individual care.
-Our team includes a variety of healthcare professionals, including nurses, physicians, and psychologists who work from one chart and communicate regularly, which means that you do not have to keep sharing the same story over and over again.
+At HUM, we have the ability to draw on individual and collaborative expertise to provide tailored, individualized assessment and treatment for Addiction, mental health, and chronic pain.
+Our team includes a variety of healthcare professionals who work from one chart and communicate regularly, which means that you do not have to keep sharing your story over and over again.

 How do I schedule an appointment?